 It may be necessary to talk to your partner about the things that hurt you.
 If you never address problematic situations within the relationship, it could make your partner feel you will be okay with anything they do.
 They may see it as a license to act in any way they see fit because they feel you'll forgive them for any transgression.

 If you're in an abusive situation, please know that you aren't alone, and help is available.
 Feel free to call the National Domestic Violence Hotline at 1.800.799.SAFE (7233).
 They are available 24/7.
-You may also reach them by texting 988, or the number above.
+You may also reach them by texting "START" to 88788.